Gabie-of-the-Bo/Ryna-Language/README.md

   }
   ```

-* **Built-in documentation generator**: you can use the `@doc` annotation document your project and the `nessa docs` command to generate human-readable markdown files with the documentation of your project:
+* **Built-in documentation generator**: you can use the `@doc` annotation document your project and the `ryna docs` command to generate human-readable markdown files with the documentation of your project:

   ```
   @doc(